 Comparatism as a Critical Approach

-- Collectif: Le Comparatisme comme approche critique Comparative Literature as a Critical Approach.
-Tome 1.
-Affronter l’Ancien / Facing the Past
+- Collective work: Le Comparatisme comme approche critique Comparative Literature as a Critical Approach.
+Tome 6.
+Littérature, science, savoirs et technologie / Literature, Knowledge, Science and Technology

 as a critical approach